$M_{W_R}$ dependence of leptogenesis in Minimal Left-Right Symmetric Model with different strengths of Type-II seesaw mass: Realization of LRSM with modular group having weight 2 .

 The Yukawa couplings $Y = (Y_1,Y_2,Y_3)$ are expressed as modular forms of level 3.

 Table \ref{tab:Table 2} shows the charge assignment for the modular form of level 3 and its corresponding modular weight.
-In our work, we are concerned with the mass of the neutrinos and as such, using $A_4$ modular symmetry and using the multiplication rules for $A_4$ group, we construct mass matrices as given below.\\ The Dirac mass matrix from the Yukawa Lagrangian has been determined in terms of $(Y_1,Y_2,Y_3)$ as,
+In our work, we are concerned with the mass of the neutrinos and as such, using $A_4$ modular symmetry and using the multiplication rules for $A_4$ group \cite{Ding:2013bpa}, we construct mass matrices as given below.\\ The Dirac mass matrix from the Yukawa Lagrangian has been determined in terms of $(Y_1,Y_2,Y_3)$ as,

-where, $v$ is the VEV of the Higgs bidoublet $\phi$.\\It is to be noted here that although we have determined the texture of the Dirac mass matrix and also the right-handed mass matrix has been determined, so it is a fact that the type-I seesaw mass texture can be determined.
-But, the pivotal investigation in the present study revolves around the substitution of different strengths to the type-II seesaw mass term and hence from there, the value of the type-I seesaw mass has been calculated in order to determine the light neutrino mass.\\ The right-handed Majorana mass matrix is given by,
+where, $v$ is the VEV of the Higgs bidoublet $\phi$.\\It is to be noted here that the textures of the Dirac mass matrix and also the right-handed mass matrix has been determined, so it is a fact that the type-I seesaw mass texture can be determined.
+But, the pivotal investigation in the present study revolves around the assignment of different strengths to the type-II seesaw mass term and hence from there, the value of the type-I seesaw mass has been calculated in order to determine the light neutrino mass.\\ The right-handed Majorana mass matrix is given by,

 where, $v_R$ is the VEV for the scalar triplet $\Delta_R$.
 As it is seen that the Majorana mass matrix for our model is found to be symmetric in nature as it should be.
 Under these assumptions for modular symmetric LRSM and the basis that we have considered, our charged lepton mass matrix is also found to be diagonal.\\ The type-II seesaw mass is given by,